Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Interrupt controllers allow the CPU to increase the number of interrupt that it can handle and set different priority.

 NOTE: DMA
-Direct memory access, used to allow peripherals to access directly the memory instead of passing thoru the processor every time.
-This minimize the overhead.
+Direct memory access, used to allow peripherals to access directly the memory instead of passing through the processor every time.
+This minimizes the overhead.

 ### Communication protocols
 A signal can have different properties depending on the purpose and the scale of the communication.
 Some general attributes are